Connect with us

 Employees who do not feel involved with running the business are less likely to want to do their best.
 You can create a feeling of involvement in your business in several ways.

 The people who work for you need to know what is happening in the business.
-This information needs to be communicated in a planned and efficient manner so that you do not create an environment of rumour and misunderstandings.
+This information needs to be communicated planned and efficiently so that you do not create an environment of rumour and misunderstandings.

 Encourage integration